-“The amount of amylose, one of the two components of starch, is measured to help determine rice quality.
-The higher the amylose content, the firmer the cooked rice,” Dr Oli said.
+Amylose, one of the two components of starch, is measured to help determine rice quality – the higher the amylose content, the firmer the cooked rice.

-“Australian commercial rice varieties fall into the intermediate amylose range, except Doongara, which has a high amylose content and a low glycaemic index.
-These qualities mean Doongara meets the needs of consumers seeking the potential health benefits of low GI food, including reducing blood sugar levels, aiding weight loss and lowering risks of heart disease and type 2 diabetes.”
+Varieties such as Doongara, have a high amylose content and a low glycaemic index, qualities which meet the needs of consumers seeking the potential health benefits of low GI food, including reducing blood sugar levels, aiding weight loss and lowering risks of heart disease and type 2 diabetes.

 QEP measure protein using near infrared (NIR), as protein is another significant factor affecting rice cooking properties.

-Rice growers understand the positive correlation between nitrogen fertiliser use and protein levels in rice grains, depending on the rice variety.
-Low protein for instance, is preferred in the premium quality sushi rice.
+A positive correlation between nitrogen fertiliser use and protein levels in rice grains, depends on the rice variety.
+Low protein is preferred in the premium quality sushi rice.

 The 2020 field day will kick off at 9.30am and wrap up at approximately 4pm. feature field tours, an overview updating the AgriFutures Australia Rice Program and the latest marketing insights from SunRice.